In this post today, we will look at many types of switches. This article will guide you on how to choose the right switches for your applications.

 Pole refers to the total number of circuits that are controlled by the switch: Single Pole switches control only one electrical circuit.
 Double Pole switches control two or more independent circuits.

 Throw refers to the number of output paths in which a current can flow.
-For example, a double-throw switch consists of a contact capable of being connected to one of two other contacts.
+For example, a double-throw switch consists of contact capable of being connected to one of two other contacts.

 Normally open and Normally closed: